 Peter Hoekstra was born in Groningen and immigrated with his family to the United States.
-There he had a notable career of public service and the private sector.
-He served as a Member of Congress for eighteen years (1993-2011), chairing numerous committees.
+There he had a notable career im public service and private sector.
+He served as a Member of Congress for 18 (1993-2011), chairing numerous committees.
 During this time, he was in charge of leading Congressional oversight of U.S. intelligence during its modernization and restructuring after the 9/11 attack.
 During the 2016 Presidential Election, he served as Co-Chair of the Trump/Pence campaign in Michigan and was a campaign National Security Advisor focusing on intelligence, cyber, and other security issues.
 He also worked as a high-level executive in firms like Herman Miller Inc. and Gentex Corp.

 Unquestionably, Mr. Hoektsra will provide an unusual angle to us in U.S. politics as one of the “inside men”.
 So what is the last situation in U.S foreign policy as seen from the media?

 Coming back to inside politics of USA, no doubt that Peter Hoekstra will cover the last government shutdown in the most informative way as he has seen the 2013 Shutdown himself.
 The most recent one, lasting from December 22, 2018, until January 25, 2019, was the longest shutdown in history.
-Even if the reason seems like the 115th United States Congress and Republican President Donald Trump, could not coming to an agreement on an Appropriations Bill to fund the operations of the federal government for the 2019 fiscal year, it all stemmed from Trump, asking for funds to build the wall on the Mexican border.
+Even if the reason seem to be the 115th United States Congress and Republican President Donald Trump, not facilitiating a consensus on table about the agreement on Appropriations Bill to fund the operations of the federal government for the 2019 fiscal year, it all stemmed from Trump, asking for funds to build the wall on the Mexican border.
 January 2018 Shutdown stemmed from the same reason.
-This shutdown cost the US economy at least $11 billion.
+That shutdown cost the US economy at least $11 billion.
 Government shutdowns are one of the biggest arguments in favor of the authoritarian governments on democracy, not being efficient enough.
-But if an incumbent president intends to build a wall between a country, some other reliable governance mechanism should go over that indeed.
+But if an incumbent president intends to build a wall between a country, some other reliable governance mechanisms should go over that indeed.

 I wonder what is Mr. Hoekstra’s point of view on inside politics and outside politics of the US, and of course Trump.
 He has witnessed recent US politics from the first eye and worked with Donald Trump quite some time.
 Good to have somebody in RFD where we can get first person info on politics because I think that the perception of US politics, and especially Trump, is biased on European media as everybody wants to talk about his scandals, but not what he aims.
 Labeling someone as a ‘’maniac” and looking the other way is easy.
 What Trump tries to do is he wants to turn the US production back to the US from China and Mexico.
-This is the main reason for trade tariffs.
-Not to abolish trade as the first motivation (that is a general perception) but to stimulate inside production and take the lead from cheap-labor countries.
-That is how he got the votes of blue-collar as they are unemployed after the production has moved to China and other cheap labor countries after the 2008 crisis.
-Now he is more reluctant on tariffs as he delays the sanctions one after another, but we will see what Mr. Hoekstra has to say about it.
+This is the main motivation for him to enforce trade tariffs.
+Not to abolish trade as the first motivation (that is a general perception) but to stimulate internal production and take the lead from cheap-labor countries.
+That is how he got the votes of blue-collar as they were left unemployed after the production has moved to China and other cheap labor countries following the 2008 crisis.
+Now he is more reluctant on tariffs as he delays sanctions one after another.
+We will see what Mr. Hoekstra has to say about all these!